The-8th-wonder/RollThatStatus/README.md

 ## What did I use to make this?

 This entire project I did using the React library, and Vercel to deploy the website.
-In the code itself, I used a few different packages.

 Below is a list of everything I've used, along with a small description on what it was used for.
 I will try to update the list regularly whenever there are changes.